Infection Control

 Our extensive range of Infection control supplies covers hand hygiene products and surface sanitisers.
 We stock products that are anti-bacterial and virucidal designed to kill and protect against Avian (Bird) Flu, Swine Flu, MRSA, Coronavirus, Norovirus, Rotavirus, C Diff etc. and are ideal for pandemic protection or outbreaks.

 Brands include Spirigel, Actichlor, Ecolab.
-We have an excellent and highly innovatiove range of Internal Air Quality (IAQ) monitoring devices and Air Sterilisation - Purification and Flitration units.
+We have an excellent and highly innovative range of Internal Air Quality (IAQ) monitoring devices and Air Sterilisation - Purification and Flitration units.
 For more info click here.

 Read More